Translate

 3. Idealized Love (Ishq): The highest and most transcendent form of love, often associated with spiritual devotion or selfless surrender.
 It surpasses personal desires and embodies complete emotional and psychological immersion.

 The universality of love suggests it is not merely a social construct but an intrinsic aspect of human existence.
 However, its expression is deeply influenced by cultural norms, personal experiences, and societal expectations.
+Language doesn’t just describe emotions—it defines them.
+And as this study shows, the human heart speaks in dialects far richer than we ever imagined.

 The Science of Love: A Biological Drive or a Complex Emotion?